reetp/PHP-TImer/README.md

 PHP Class for code timer

-This is a simple class for adding as timer to your PHP script.
+This is a simple class for adding a timer to your PHP script.

 This is NOT my code.
 I originally found it at codeaid.net but that site has since disappeared so I decided to preserve it.